Got a Crazy Dog? 2 Things You Should Do That You Probably Never Thought Of

 So give your dog a job.

-Dogs love to work, and if you don’t give them a job, they will find their own.
+Dogs love to work, and if you don’t give them a job, they’ll find their own.
 They’ll choose unpleasant things like barking at visitors or rearranging your flower bed.
 The best way to employ your dog is to have her work for her food.
 This is a natural task, after all.
 There are no bowls full of kibble in the wild.

 In the morning, ration out a day’s worth of dog food.
 Instead of dumping it in a bowl at mealtimes, use it for short training sessions throughout the day.
 Also use it to reward your dog for doing nothing, as talked about above.
 Whatever you don’t use for training should be put into food-dispensing toys, like Kongs or Buster Cubes.
 These toys are great because they force Sparky to use her brain, something that, unfortunately, most pet dogs don’t get to do very often.